Cast Iron Skillet Salmon

-If you’re looking for more tasty salmon recipes the whole family will enjoy, check out my cast iron salmon with mango salsa and cauliflower rice and this air fried teriyaki salmon bites rice bowl!
+If you’re looking for more tasty salmon recipes the whole family will enjoy, check out my cast iron salmon with mango salsa and this air fried teriyaki salmon bites rice bowl!

-- Salmon - This cast iron salmon recipe can be made with fresh or frozen salmon.
-Wild-caught varieties are best.
+• Salmon - This cast iron salmon recipe can be made with fresh or frozen salmon.
+Wild salmon varieties are best.

 Wild-caught salmon vs farm raised